 The cheapest home insurance company in Wisconsin is American Family, which has an average annual premium significantly lower than the national average.

 Compare other cheap options for your home insurance needs in Wisconsin below.
-The average annual premiums reflect the cost of a policy with $300,000 in dwelling coverage and a $1,000 deductible.
+The average monthly premiums reflect the cost of a policy with $300,000 in dwelling coverage and a $1,000 deductible.

 Cost of homeowners insurance in Wisconsin